craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 Bow, Crossbow, and Rifle Weapons are inherently Medium or Large.

 #### Range
 This is the mechanical Range of the weapon.
 The first value indicated is the Normal Range.
-The second value indicated is the Maximum Ra
+The second value indicated is the Maximum Range.
+You cannot

 #### Weapon Ability
 This is the Ability Score relevant to hitting and dealing damage with this weapon - either Strength or Dexterity.
 No other Ability Scores are relevant in this regard.